 Information environment such as wireless networks

-Wireless LAN connection available in many classrooms
+Wireless LAN connection is available in many classrooms

 It is possible to connect your own devices such as PCs, tablets, and smartphones to the campus network.
 Information on how to use the network can be found in "Network Usage Guide" on IT Service Navi.
 Wireless LAN is available in certain areas of the campus, so if you are in a classroom with an access point, you can use the network with the devices you bring.
 Additionally, by using a VPN (Virtual Private Network), it is possible to connect to Waseda University's network from off-campus, such as at home or on the go.
 This allows you to download software provided by Waseda University from outside the university and install it on your own PC.